His lodgings in the Tower had been made more commodious, and he’d been let out upon the roof to take the air.

 “A door shut fast is a door shut fast,” sayt I, out of patience.
-“And an affront to our liberty.”
+“An affront to our liberty.”

-As I left, I heard my kits rejoycing in my going.
+As I left, I heard my kits rejoyce in my going.
 Illustrative (they sayt) of their liberty.

 Saucie little ingrates.
 Which of them did not deserve a place in the Tower?

 The Earl’s lodgings in the Tower were comfortable.
 His biographer, Charlotte Carmichael Stopes, refers to a bill for refurbishments that were probably carried out around August/September 1601.
 A partition was built so he could have a “withdrawing” room as well as a bedchamber, and the walls and ceilings were all whitewashed.